Nizii/game_mulitplayer_pong/README.md

 * The player with the highest score wins.
 * The duration of the game is 120 sec.
 * The goal is to hit the green or the white balls with the paddle to get points.
-* Avoid contact with the red or black balls.
+* Avoid contact with the red or dangerous black balls.
 * You can also hit the balls with the bottom of the paddle to speed up the balls.
 The balls will bounce off the ground.
 * But hitting the ball with the bottom of the paddle doesn't change your score.